-up to the addition of quadratic functions of $t^1,\dots, t^\ell$, here the structure constants $c^\gamma_{\al\beta}$ of the Frobenius algebra are defined in \eqref{zh-06-02e}.
-From the relations \eqref{key formula} and \eqref{zh-06-02e} it follows that we can choose the potential $F$ such that
+up to the addition of quadratic functions of $t^1,\dots, t^\ell$.
+Here the structure constants $c^\gamma_{\al\beta}$ of the Frobenius algebra are defined in \eqref{zh-06-02e}.
+From the relations \eqref{key formula} and \eqref{zh-06-02e}, we can choose the potential $F$ such that

-Therefore, all the second derivatives of $F$ are rational functions of $t^1,\cdots,t^\ell$.
+Therefore, all second derivatives of $F$ are rational functions of $t^1,\dots, t^\ell$. \end{proof}